Trolley service is back. Use the Englewood trolley to commute from your home.

 In December of 2008 the City of Englewood began an experiment – free trolley service to the downtown business district where an Englewood resident could connect to NJ Transit and Coach USA express buses to work.
 In addition to normal rush hours, the trolley operates until 8 pm during the work week so commuters can shop and dine downtown on their way home at night.
 (Saturdays it runs from 1 to 8 pm).
 Having this free service is quite an advantage if you own an Englewood home.

 The Englewood trolley experiment has been a huge success and is another benefit for Englewood homes.
-For more information , Englewood has a detailed brochure and a map of the trolley line .
+For more information, Englewood has a detailed brochure and a map of the trolley line on it’s website.